A parafermionic hypergeometric function and supersymmetric 6j-symbols: Introduction

 \section{Introduction}

 It is well known that in order to solve some problems in physics one should first master the corresponding mathematical tools.
-There are now many topics in modern mathematical physics where properties of the elliptic gamma function and the Faddeev modular quantum dilogarithm \cite{Fad94,Fad95} (or the hyperbolic gamma function) play an important role: $4D$ $N=1$ superconformal field theories \cite{DO}, $3D$ $N=2$ supersymmetric field theories \cite{will}, Liouville field theory \cite{Teschner:2001rv}, Ruijsenaars-Schneider and van Diejen integrable models \cite{ruijj,vD,spi:tmf}, etc. In all these applications a crucial role is played by integrals of various products of these functions, which are called elliptic/hyperbolic hypergeometric integrals.
-In the case of $4D$ $N=1$ supersymmetric theories elliptic hypergeometric integrals define superconformal indices and in the case of $3D$ $N=2$ supersymmetric theories hyperbolic hypergeometric integrals define partition functions.
-For the case of Liouville field theory and Ruijsenaars-Schneider model a special integral of a product of eight hyperbolic gamma functions (given by formula (\ref{jhhh}) below) is particularly important.
+There are now many topics in modern mathematical physics where properties of the elliptic gamma functions \cite{ruij,spi:theta} and the Faddeev modular quantum dilogarithm \cite{Fad94,Fad95} (or the hyperbolic gamma function) play an important role.
+In particular, they are needed in the investigations of $4D$ $N=1$ superconformal field theories \cite{DO}, $3D$ $N=2$ supersymmetric field theories \cite{will}, Liouville field theory \cite{Teschner:2001rv}, Ruijsenaars-Schneider and van Diejen integrable models \cite{ruijj,vD,spi:tmf}, etc. In all these applications a crucial role is played by integrals of various products of these generalized gamma functions, which are called elliptic/hyperbolic hypergeometric integrals.
+In the case of $4D$ $N=1$ supersymmetric theories elliptic hypergeometric integrals \cite{spi:umn,spi:essays} define superconformal indices \cite{DO}, and in the case of $3D$ $N=2$ supersymmetric theories hyperbolic hypergeometric integrals define partition functions \cite{will}.

+For the Liouville field theory and Ruijsenaars-Schneider model a special integral of a product of eight hyperbolic gamma functions (given by formula (\ref{jhhh}) below) introduced by Ruijsenaars \cite{ruijj} is particularly important.
 It enters as the most essential part in the fusion matrix of the former model and gives eigenfunctions of the Hamiltonian in the latter case.
-Various generalizations of these problems, such as a study of $4D$ $N=1$ supersymmetric field theories on the $L(r,1)\times S^1$ space-time, where $L(r,1)$ is the simplest lens space \cite{razwil}, $3D$ $N=2$ field theories on $L(r,1)$ \cite{will}, and supersymmetric \cite{Hadasz:2007wi} or parafermionic extensions of Liouville field theory\cite{Bershtein:2010wz}, require consideration of the so-called rarefied or lens elliptic \cite{dimofte,razwil,Spiridonov:2016uae} and hyperbolic gamma functions \cite{Gahramanov:2016ilb,IY,SS,SS24}.
+From the group-theoretical point of view, it describes $6j$-symbols for the Faddeev modular double derived by Ponsot and Teschner \cite{Ponsot:2000mt}.
+Various generalizations of the mentioned problems, such as studies of $4D$ $N=1$ supersymmetric field theories on the $L(r,1)\times S^1$ space-time, where $L(r,1)$ is the simplest lens space \cite{razwil}, $3D$ $N=2$ field theories on $L(r,1)$ \cite{will}, and supersymmetric \cite{Hadasz:2007wi} or parafermionic extensions of the Liouville field theory\cite{Bershtein:2010wz}, require consideration of the so-called rarefied or lens elliptic \cite{razwil,Spiridonov:2016uae} and hyperbolic \cite{dimofte,Gahramanov:2016ilb,IY,SS,SS24} gamma functions and corresponding generalized hypergeometric functions.